|Policy and Procedure Statement 4.01||Conduct and Planning of Courses|

 38. Finals will be administered according to the published schedule.
 Individual students with conflicts or serious problems may take a final at an alternative time if they secure permission from the instructor.

-39. Faculty members who wish to change the time of a final for an entire class may do so with permission from their Chair/Director, College Dean, and the Provost.
+39. Faculty members who wish to change the time of a final for an entire class may do so with permission from their Chair/Director and College Dean.

 40. Instructors should retain final examinations according to the Records Retention schedule, so that students may profit by reviewing them and so that grading errors may be corrected.

 41. Instructors are obligated to allow students to review all graded work received from students as soon as possible so that students are aware of their performance in the course.